copsTvFan/cops-episode-guide/guide.md

 **Las Vegas, NV 24**

-- (12:42 AM Fight Call) Metro Downtown Area Command -- Officer Kirk Hooten says he was born there, moved to Florida when he was five, then California, Colorado and back there three years ago.
+- (12:42 PM Fight Call) (should actually be `12:42 AM Fight Call`) Metro Downtown Area Command -- Officer Kirk Hooten says he was born there, moved to Florida when he was five, then California, Colorado and back there three years ago.
 He was a blue collar worker and heard being a cop was the only really fun job and now he wouldn't trade it for anything.
 He questions a man who claims to have acted in self-defense when he beat another man during a robbery attempt.
+- (Las Vegas, NV -- 7:28 PM Neighbors' Dispute) North East Area Command.
-Officer Moniot sorts out a dispute between two neighbors that arose after a dog did his business in a yard.
-Lieutenant Larotonda investigates an apparent suicide in the desert.
+  Officer Tim Moniot sorts out a dispute between two neighbors that arose after a dog did his business in a yard.
+- (North Las Vegas, NV -- 9:03 PM Possible Suicide) Lieutenant Chris Larotonda investigates an apparent suicide in the desert.

 ### CP-1010